cmallwitz/Financials-Extension/README.md

 ### Feedback requested:

-Please provide feedback about using the extension here: https://github.com/cmallwitz/Financials-Extension/issues/10
+Please provide feedback about using the extension [here](https://github.com/cmallwitz/Financials-Extension/issues/10)

 ### Usage:

-Under 'Releases' on GitHub there is downloadable **Financials-Extension.oxt** file - load it into Calc under menu item: Tools, Extension Manager...
+Under 'Releases' on GitHub [there](https://github.com/cmallwitz/Financials-Extension/releases) is a downloadable **Financials-Extension.oxt** file - load it into Calc under menu item: Tools, Extension Manager...

+Please make sure, not to rename the OXT file when downloading and before installing: LO will mess up the installation otherwise and the extension won't work.

 Getting data should be a simple as having this in a cell:
 - `=GETREALTIME("IBM",21,"YAHOO")`
 - `=GETREALTIME("IBM:NYQ",21,"FT")`
+- `=GETREALTIME("EURUSD","LAST_PRICE","FT")`
 - `=GETHISTORIC("IBM",90,"2020-12-01","YAHOO")`

 Codes 21 and 90 stand for "last price" and "close" (see below), respectively.